Poets and Writers of Antiquity

 In 1925, Remisoff moved to Chicago, remaining here until 1935.
 Most of Remisoff's Chicago years were devoted to designing sets and costumes for the Adolph Bolm and Ruth Page Ballet companies.
 During the years of his Chicago residence, Remisoff designed more than 20 ballets.
 Remisoff also created sets for the Chicago Grand Opera.
 His designs for Strauss' Salome were among his most popular.

-During his time in Chicago painted circus stage scenes for a plaster balcony in the Woman's Athletic Club ballroom in Chicago which, according to Celia Hilliard, was replaced by a wrought iron balcony in the 1940s.
-He also painted murals at Alfred E. Hamill's Centaurs estate located in Lake Forest and designed by David Adler.
+During his time in Chicago, he painted circus stage scenes for a plaster balcony in the Woman's Athletic Club ballroom which, according to Celia Hilliard, was replaced by a wrought iron balcony in the 1940s.
+He also painted murals at Alfred E. Hamill's Centaurs estate (located in Lake Forest and designed by David Adler), and Hamill later commissioned Remisoff to paint the murals at Lake Forest Library.
 Remisoff also continued to work as a fine artist, producing paintings on Russian themes for sale and exhibition.
 He had exhibitions at the Arts Club of Chicago (1925), the Laura Davidson Sears Academy of Fine Arts (ca. 1926), the Art Institute of Chicago (ca. 1926), and the Century of Progress Exhibition (1933).

 In addition to the artistic works and projects mentioned above, Remisoff consulted on architectural projects.
 These included commissions for the General Motors Cadillac Salons; the Sears Roebuck building (a part of the Chicago World's Fair); and designs for the Punch and Judy Theater and the New Palace Theater.
 Remisoff also worked as a graphic artist, illustrating covers for the Marshall Field & Co. catalogs and creating advertisements for other companies, including luxury car manufacturers Cadillac and Murray Corporation in Detroit.